 Tell me about your system

-This is the one I understand the least.
+This is the lack of information I understand the least.
 I get that sometimes the variations of “it doesn’t work” at least feel like a reasonable question, even if it’s lacking important details.

 But it seems to me that what kind of a system you’re working on would be fundamental information to include.
 Sadly, while it’s not often, I’ve definitely had to ask, “Are you even running Windows?” to some questions (and received “Oh, sorry, no, this is my Android phone” occasionally in return).